Spanish-language version

 Understanding natural climatic processes that drive multi-year cycles (like the El Niño/Southern Oscillation) requires an understanding of basic climatic patterns and processes as well as feedback effects.
 Once students can appreciate the complexity of the climate system they will be able to understand that global warming doesn't necessarily result in warming at every location but that some (few) places might experience a net cooling despite the global trend of rising temperatures.
 Likewise, the occurrence of brief periods of cooling during a long-term trend of warming does not negate the fact that the climate is indeed warming.

-The single most common misconception in the public's understanding of climate change is that the climate has changed in the geologic past, which some people incorrectly extrapolate to mean that humans cannot affect the climate today.
-Regardless of a student's mastery of climate science in class, they are virtually guaranteed to encounter this misconception outside of class.
-Educators can be pro-active in developing a robust understanding of these concepts and reinforcing them with multiple types of learning activities.
+A common misconception in the public's understanding of climate change is that the climate has changed in the geologic past, which some people incorrectly extrapolate to mean that humans cannot affect the climate today.
+Regardless of a student's mastery of climate science in class, it is likely that they will encounter this misconception outside of class.
+Educators can be proactive in developing a robust understanding of these concepts and reinforcing them with multiple types of learning activities.

 Bringing these ideas into your classroom